-With this in mind, the following document should be of particular interest to researchers with intentions of using TREE data for scientific analysis.
+On the one hand, this document aims at providing generally interested readers with in-depth information on the TREE study's profile.
+On the other hand, it should be of particular interest to researchers who intend to use TREE data for scientific analysis.
 It seeks to provide orientation as well as to serve as a guide to the structure of the primary data and its technical documentation.
-A diagram illustrating the structure of TREE data is given in the chapter Structure of TREE Data and Documentation (p.
-14) to assist users in navigating their way through the complex makeup of the database(s).
+A diagram illustrating the structure of TREE data is given in the section Structure of TREE1 Data and Documentation (p.
+16) to assist users in navigating their way through the complex makeup of the database(s).

-The documentation refers to data as it has been collected, processed and prepared for further use as of February 2013.
-Of course, in an ongoing panel study, collection, processing and preparation of data by definition are always work in progress and of preliminary nature.
+The documentation refers to data that has been collected, processed and prepared for further use as of June 2016.
+Of course, in an ongoing panel study, the collection, processing and preparation of data are by definition always work in progress and of a preliminary nature.
 TREE has been and will continue to be committed to providing users with the most current data, information and documentations.
 The goal is to facilitate access to the rich pool of data for best possible use and sophisticated academic analyses.